 How many pets do you have?

-“I have four pets – three dogs (15 month-old mini Aussie Hugh Jackman, eight-year-old Chihuahua J Woww, and an 11-year-old mix named Rizzo) and one cat (13-year-old orange tabby Harry Fancy Pants),” says on-site Trupanion veterinarian, Dr. Caroline Wilde.
+“I have four pets – three dogs (15 month-old mini Aussie Hugh Jackman, eight-year-old Chihuahua J Woww, and an 11-year-old mix named Rizzo) and one cat (13-year-old orange tabby Harry Fancy Pants),” says Trupanion veterinarian, Dr. Caroline Wilde.

 Think it’s hard to choose your favorite pet?
 You’re not